pstgi/sps-v3-documentation/Installation/setting-up-network-share.md

 ![file](./pictures/installation-iis-app-pool-set-credentials.jpg "Set App Pool credentials")

+> For SPS 1.0 to use the same import process and folders, you need to set the same user and password in the SPS 1.0 website on IIS > Advanced settings > *Physical Path Credentials* property.

 At this point, you should have a folder on the SQL server that is shared on the network and that the web app server can access using the user account you created.